Steve Snedeker’s Landscaping and Gardening Blog

 The two colors of the grass were merely different crops, cut at different times.
 I warned them of this possibility and that it meant zero, in the end.
 Inasmuch as the grass comes essentially fertilized, it takes about two-three days for the green to really start setting in.

-Here, below, Romero is adding the emitters to the “main line”, a 3/4″ drip line that he sends a bit of smaller pipe off of with an emitter which regulates the amount of water delivered to the plants roots per hour.
-The coiled pipe seen in the picture above is this 3/4″ pipe.
-It goes to every single plant on the property, run off a valve in a timed release.
-Drip irrigation is the single greatest achievement in landscape technolgy in my recent history.
-It applies the water exactly where it goes - to the roots - and does not evaporate in the air or cause wasteful watering which is endemic with spray systems.
+Drip irrigation is the single greatest achievement in landscape technology in my recent memory.
+It applies the water exactly where it goes – to the roots – and does not evaporate in the air or cause wasteful watering which is endemic with spray systems.
 For those who wonder, that’s a Weeping Larch tree beside Romero there, a favorite plant of mine.
 The Larch is one of only two deciduous conifers in the world.
 They look amazing in the Spring, when they ‘re-needle’, in a soft green that gets greener.
-The weeping charactieristic I have always found terrific around water features.
+The weeping characteristic I have always found terrific around water features.
 “Weepers” are a Steve characteristic.

-We also did work on the upper paths, naturally, but in every respect relating to finishing, starting with the top - running the irrigation up there and then bringing it around, we were always working our way out.
+We also did work on the upper paths, naturally, but in every respect relating to finishing, starting with the top – running the irrigation up there and then bringing it around – we were always working our way ‘out’.

 Here’s the patio area.
 The grass is greening up as promised and the line is about to be buried.

-Time for the all-impotant Road Testing” of the horseshoe pit.
-Jeff was not going to be easy to please, and especially with his Father-in-Law as competition.
+Time for the all-important “Road Testing” of the horseshoe pit.
+The owner, Jeff, was never going to be easy to please, and especially with his Father-in-Law as competition.
 I gave them a break and didn’t compete with them.
 They got a break without knowing it, lucky stiffs.
+I would’a massacred ’em. 😉

 He liked it!
 Well, we were just about finished.
-Please note the scrawny and tiny little plants all set there looking so lonely and forelorn.
+Please note the scrawny and tiny little plants all set there looking so lonely and forlorn.
 Then please look at the picture at the very bottom, 3 short years later.

 Meanwhile, guess where our next project was!